-New Academic Boundaries
+New Academic Boundries:

-Our work focuses on enteric disease transmission; health, behavioral and learning outcomes; equity and gender all over the world.
+Our work focuses on health, behavioral and learning outcomes; equity and gender all over the world.

-Steve Lye was one of the main speakers at the “Adversities, Development & New Interventions” roundtable in Ottawa, March 2019.
+Dr. Stephen Lye was one of the main speakers at the Adversities, Development & New Interventions roundtable in Ottawa, Canada, March 2019.
 This ‘by invitation-only’ meeting was organized by CIFAR in partnership with AKFC and IDRC.

 Dr. Stephen Matthews, Director of Research of AHD and President of @DOHaD Canada attended the 11th DOHaD World Congress in Melbourne (here with Hiro Hamada postdoc, University of Toronto) on October 2019.

 The 1st Cuba-Canada Maternal-Child Symposium took place in Cuba from March 22-25, 2019.
 The conference was organized by Dr. Yeneir Vera, Research Associate.
 Seven professors from Canada and one professor from the Netherlands participated.
 The event was attended by more than 70 physicians and researchers from Cuba, including the Head of the National Mother Infant Program and the Presidents of the National Obstetric Society, National Paediatric Society and National Genetic Society among others.